zakuArbor/proxyAuth/doc/week02/sprint_2.md

     * wrote C program that reads a single message sent by the Android App
     * wrote the PAM to login after detecting the device
     * tested and fixed a minor bug on the Android communication with the C program
+* Arslan Qamar
+    * Understand the basics of Bluetooth server, client for Pam module
+    * Worked on Bluetooth server

 ## Goals for Next Sprint (Will be subject to change)
 **PAM:**